LocalCoinIS/how.bitshares.works/docs/user_guide/create_account.rst

 **Accounts**

-In BitShares, you can create own **unique account name**, so, you can remember easily.
-And you will use the account name to communicate (e.g. Send fund) with other BitShares account users (BTS Holders) like an email address.
+In LocalCoin, you can create own **unique account name**, so, you can remember easily.
+And you will use the account name to communicate (e.g. Send fund) with other LocalCoin account users (LLC Holders) like an email address.
 The advantage of using account name is that people can identify you by using a readable and memorable word instead of cryptographic addresses.

 Each user has at least one account that can be used to interact with the blockchain.
 The account can be seen as a single banking account with an individual balance, transaction history, etc. Since these accounts are registered on the blockchain and are open to the public, we recommend to pick a pseudonym to achieve some privacy.